geoserver/geoserver/doc/en/user/docs/community/features-templating/directives.md

 -   `<script>` allows defining whatever javascript is needed, e.g. to create a tree view (as in the example below) or an openlayers map client.

--
+-   code:

-    code

-    :   ``<script type="application/ld+json"/>`` allows to inject the JSON-LD representation of the features being templated in the ``<head>``.
+    ``<script type="application/ld+json"/>`` allows to inject the JSON-LD representation of the features being templated in the ``<head>``.
 In order to have the option working properly a JSON-LD template must be configured for the layer, or GeoServer will return an error message.

 -   `<style>` allows defining css content.